October 2013 Volgograd bus bombing: Sokolov

 Sokolov (b.
 10 July 1992) was an ethnic Russian born into a family of Orthodox Christians.
-His family originally hailed from from Krasnoyarsk, Siberia, although his family relocated to Moscow when he was in his teens.
+His family originally hailed from Krasnoyarsk, Siberia, although his family relocated to Moscow when he was in his teens.
 He is believed to have converted to Islam while studying in the capital and shortly before he met his future wife in 2010.
 Following his conversion to Islam, Sokolov adopted the name Abdul Jabbar and began studying Arabic.

 Prior to Sokolov's marriage to Asiyalova, he is not known to have displayed any traits of extremism.
 However, in the months following their marriage, he converted to a more radical version of the faith.
 He was reported missing by his family in July 2012 after he failed to return home from the Arabic language courses he attended at a Moscow mosque.
 Although his mother, Olga, had subsequently appealed for information as to the whereabouts of her son and daughter-in-law on the Russian TV series Wait For Me, she received no response.

 It is believed that following their marriage, Asiyalova persuaded Sokolov to convert to a more radical form of Islam—Wahhabism.
 She is also known to have persuaded him to join Islamic militants in her native Dagestan, where he became a prominent explosives expert.
 In the months prior to the Volgograd bus bombing, Sokolov had been linked to two separate, non-fatal explosions which had injured 29 people.
 Consequently, by October 2013, both he and his wife were on a list of Russia's most wanted fugitives.